BrianKo14/techberlin-backend/README.md

 We have built a working prototype that showcases the core pipeline of our concept.
 We invite you to check the code, it is well-documented and provides further insights into how our work during the hackathon maps to the proposed concept and future development.

+> 📲 See also the front-end repo: https://github.com/BrianKo14/techberlin-frontend